 A research on Vitamin D for Acne vulgaris which is studied by Parviz Toossi and et al., has proved that the patients with acne had low value of Vitamin D level in the serum.

 A study “Comparison of Vitamin D levels in patients with and without acne” by Seul-Ki Lim and et al., has found the connection between both inflammatory lesions and non-inflammatory lesions.
-In this study, the persons with acne were the given the Vitamin D supplement of about 1000 IU.
-After eight weeks, they found the improvement in the patients with inflammatory lesions but there is no change in patients with non-inflammatory lesions.
+However, After eight weeks, they found the improvement in the patients with inflammatory lesions but there is no change in patients with non-inflammatory lesions.

 Avoid pinching or scratching the acne pimples as it may spread the disorder around the surface of the skin.
-Though Vitamin D is essential to cure acne, it cannot be done with this vitamin D alone.
 However a proper diet along with necessary care for skin is also equally important to avoid acne.